Tri-Cities Opera singers offer Carols in the Community

 ENDICOTT, NY – (WIVT/WBGH) The festive sounds of live holiday music are bringing joy to Greater Binghamton thanks to the singing of Tri-Cities Opera.

-A 5 person choir, including 3 resident artists, are singing a cappella Carols in the Community as part of OPERAtion Holiday Cheer.
+A five-person choir, including three resident artists, are singing a cappella Carols in the Community as part of OPERAtion Holiday Cheer.

 Their appearance was in conjunction with the music therapy program at the community care center for the terminally ill.

-TCO General Director John Rozzoni says, “It’s heartwarming, it really is.
+“It’s heartwarming, it really is.
 The cool thing about it is that it’s also really fun for our performers.
 They really hit a groove with this carol program.
-They’re having a great time and I think the audience feels that too.”
+They’re having a great time and I think the audience feels that too,” said TCO General Director John Rozzoni.

 Rozzoni says the caroling could become an annual tradition and holiday party performances might be a part of future sponsorship packages.